 What made our trip as affordable as it came down to a few tried-and-true tactics that I highly recommend:

 - Stay at a hostel, and stay with friends.
 We are so fortunate to have friends who live just outside of Zurich.
 They are gracious hosts, and we anticipate getting back soon, with the twins about ready for a Transatlantic adventure.
 Oh, and hostels here are better and cleaner than most US hotels.
 Back then we paid about $100 a night – not sure if that rate still holds in 2018…

-- Buy and prepare your own breakfast and lunch.
-With hiking, it’s kind of a no-brainer to hit the grocery store beforehand and buy some fancy Swiss bread, hard boiled eggs, and gruyere to make an oh so good sandwich.
+- Buy and prepare your breakfast and lunch.
+With hiking, it’s kind of a no-brainer to hit the grocery store beforehand and buy some fancy Swiss bread, hard-boiled eggs, and gruyere to make a tasty sandwich.
 (If only their bread came pre-sliced for travelers without serrated bread knives in tow!)

 - Use mass transit options.
 It’s so easy to get around by train and cable car in Switzerland.
 I won’t tell you the trains are cheap, but it’s a better deal and less hassle than renting a car.
 Sit back and enjoy the rails!

 - Don’t blow your money on souvenirs.
 Buy some mass-produced Lindt chocolates at the supermarket for cheap if you have to.
 Otherwise, photos make the best and most lasting souvenirs.

 - Get stranded at JFK so you can write a complaint letter to your chosen airline.
 You might get some compensation.
 But then, ideally, your flight goes off without a hitch.